kaeeraa/kaede/docs/README.md

 Interactive Live2Ds were taken from [Z_DK's Steam Workshop](https://steamcommunity.com/id/xingsuileixi/myworkshopfiles/?appid=431960)

 <details>
-We need to take care of DOM script tags that plugins can add when have the DOM access.
+I need to take care of DOM script tags that plugins can add when have the DOM access.
 Otherwise, this sandbox can be escaped.
-Maybe we can overwrite the `document.createElement` before freezing it?
+Maybe I can overwrite the `document.createElement` before freezing it?
 And just to be sure, listen for `head` element changes for possible script tag additions?

 Update: Seems like giving DOM access to the compartment basically ruins the whole purpose of plugin isolation, since one can add a JS code to any DOM element that will be executed in the global scope.